 - Break your fast with a glass of ice-water and high-fiber foods such as celery sticks, homemade low-sugar oatmeal cookies or whole grain/bran crackers.

-- Add to the above a portion of protein, such as cottage cheese or goat cheese, which will also slow the rise of your blood sugar level.
+- A few minutes later, add to the above a portion of protein, such as cottage cheese or goat cheese, which will also slow the rise of your blood sugar level.

 - Avoid all substances with added sugar.
 These include soft drinks, fruit juices, cakes and pastries.